 Healthy Eating & Diet

 The Importance of Healthy Diet Combined with Fruit & Vegetables and forget about your old ideas about healthy eating.
 There are new dietary approaches.
-The new scientific research data relates to the choice of our favorite foods.
+New scientific research data relates to the choice of our favorite foods.
 Research shows that reducing the risk of many diseases by following a healthy diet.
 According to these medical surveys, there is a 25% reduction in the risk of all types of cancer.
 Also, in combination with systemic physical activity and abstinence from smoking, 90% of type 2 diabetes mellitus.
 It can also reduce the chance of heart disease by 90% and help prevent osteoporosis and hypertension.

 Nutrients of Foods

 Some foods are known to be healthy (fruits, vegetables, whole grains).
 Specific nutrients and other substances can fight various diseases.
-Such are vitamins, minerals and various phytochemicals.
+Such are vitamins, minerals, and various phytochemicals.
 Some of the healthiest foods made up of lipids.
 For many years, lipids have been the enemy of healthy eating.
 Certain categories of lipids, such as fish and plants, contribute to the proper functioning of the cardiovascular system.
 They also protect against the appearance of certain cancers.
-This database is the trigger for a review of the American Government’s nutritional recommendations, with the introduction of Dietary Reference Recruitment for proteins, carbohydrates, lipids and fiber.
-These guidelines shift the emphasis from low fat diets to the intake of unsaturated fatty acids, vegetables, fruits and whole grains.
+This database is the trigger for a review of the American Government’s nutritional recommendations, with the introduction of Dietary Reference Recruitment for proteins, carbohydrates, lipids, and fiber.
+These guidelines shift the emphasis from low-fat diets to the intake of unsaturated fatty acids, vegetables, fruits, and whole grains.